et0and/portfolio-redux/content/projects/sophia.md

 <h3>Reflections</h3>

 Sophia's UI and structure have undergone significant changes in the past few months, making it essential to conduct another round of user testing and feedback.
 User research and testing have been critical to the iterative development process.

-To ensure Sophia's commercial viability, more attention should be given to its monetization strategy.
+Jordan noted that in order to ensure Sophia's commercial viability, more attention should be given to its monetisation strategy.
+This may involve thinking beyond subscription models and paywalls for material on Sophia.

 Testing on the same target demographic would help identify gaps and ensure the product is fulfilling its mission statement.
 A tentative timeline for testing would be competitor analysis and research on monetization options (1-2 days), designing all screens (2-3 days), usability testing and A/B tests (1-2 weeks), implementing feedback (3-4 days), follow-up testing (1 week), and wrapping up remaining issues (2-3 days).

 <br><br>